 Unless otherwise noted, all call numbers refer to locations at the UW Law Library.

-For more on tribal law sources, see 'Whatever Tribal Precedent There May Be': The (Un)Availability of Tribal Law available on SSRN.
+For more on tribal law sources, see 'Whatever Tribal Precedent There May Be': The (Un)Availability of Tribal Law, 106 Law Library Journal 199 (2014).

 UW Law Library